Look Before You Love: Production

 The film was originally known as I Know You and Change of Heart.
-Margaret Lockwood had been arguing with the Rank Organisation over what films she should make, and had gone on suspension for refusing Roses on Her Pillow, but agreed to do this.
+Margaret Lockwood had been arguing with the Rank Organisation over what films she should make, and had gone on suspension for refusing Roses on Her Pillow, but agreed to do this film.

-Filming started on 15 March 1948 and took place at Denham Studios under the title Change of Heart.
+Filming started on 15 March 1948, and took place at Denham Studios under the title Change of Heart.
 Star Griffith Jones recalled "We hoped for a comedy of wit, and style but it wasn't to be."

 Release

 The film was released by Eagle Lion in the US in 1950.
-It was released without a certificate from the PCA because it thought the film breached it basic theme and detail.
+It was released without a certificate from the PCA because it thought the film breached its basic theme and detail.

 Critical reception

 The film generally received poor reviews.
-According to Lockwood's biographer "Few British films of the 1940s received a more devastating barrage of criticism than Look Before You Love when it was released in October 1948."
+According to Lockwood's biographer, "Few British films of the 1940s received a more devastating barrage of criticism than Look Before You Love when it was released in October 1948."

 The Monthly Film Bulletin wrote: "This is an incredible story which reflects little credit on our diplomatic service.
 Margaret Lockwood and Griffith Jones are adequate; Norman Wooland, as Ashley, and Phyllis Stanley, as Charles' metallic girl friend, are more than efficient."

 In a contemporary review, Variety called the film "an overlong and somewhat corny love story that gives Margaret Lockwood a sympathetic role after her many Wicked Lady characterisations, in which she has been so successfully typed in the past", adding, "it may gratify the out-of-town popular audiences, but its chances of success in any metropolis are scant."

 TV Guide rated the film two out of five stars, dismissing it as a "Ridiculous story played straight; as a farce it might have had some chance."